 A good solution will provide real decision support.
-Look for “What-if?” functionality that allows you to quickly test and compare different scenarios.
-You should be able to change the supply chain structure or any of the modelled costs and constraints to reflect your idea, perform a test-run, and compare the outcomes.
+Look for “What-if?” functionality that allows you to test and compare different scenarios quickly.
+You should be able to change the supply chain structure or any of the modeled costs and constraints to reflect your idea, perform a test-run, and compare the outcomes.

 2. Resource utilization

-Firstly, people need to have the right skill-sets for the job, and then decisions need to be made about how to allocate overtime versus casual labor.
+Firstly, people need to have the right skill-sets for the job, and then decisions need to be made about allocating overtime versus casual labor.
 Any planning tool under consideration should be able to identify the best mix of resources for optimal utilization.